-- final tranche representing the difference up to the total value of the de minimis aid, after the beneficiary of the de minimis aid proves that he has occupied the minimum jobs assumed by the business plan in proportion to the total value of the approved de minimis aid.
-If in a maximum of 6 months the beneficiary of the de minimis aid does not occupy the minimum jobs assumed by the proportional business plan with the total value of the de minimis aid approved on the basis of the business plan and mentioned in the grant contract, the second tranche of aid de minimis is no longer granted and the legal procedures for recovering the subsidy tranche I granted are no longer granted.
+- final installment representing the difference up to the total amount of the de minimis aid, after the beneficiary of the de minimis aid proves that he has filled the minimum jobs assumed by the business plan in proportion to the total value of the approved de minimis aid.
+If in a maximum of 6 months the beneficiary of the de minimis aid does not achieve the minimum employment assumed by the proportional business plan with the total value of the de minimis aid approved on the basis of the business plan and mentioned in the grant contract, the second tranche of aid de minimis is no longer granted and the legal procedures for the recovery of the subsidy tranche I granted are no longer granted.

 The new Innotech Student program resembles the old Romania Start-Up Plus program or the even older Romania Start-Up program, and the student’s journey to European money will be long, 8-20 months.

-If the financing line is launched this year, students will end up making companies and taking the European money of a maximum of 100,000 Euros per business in 2021.
+If the financing line is launched this year, students will end up doing business and taking the European money of up to 100,000 Euros per business in 2021.